Home Health Addressing Dual Diagnosis: Mental Health Disorders & Substance Abuse

 Author’s Bio:

 Lindsey Kimball joined Column Health as a psychotherapist after receiving her master’s degree in Mental Health from Caldwell University.
-Her clinical background includes the assistance of individuals with a variety of conditions ranging from incarceration to brain injury.
-She believes in the process of forming a safe space for healing that is unique to the individual, and based on a foundation of trust and collaboration.
+Her clinical background includes assisting individuals with a variety of conditions, ranging from incarceration to brain injury.
+She believes in the process of forming a safe space for healing that is unique to the individual and based on a foundation of trust and collaboration.
 Outside of Column Health, Lindsey is passionate about hiking, good lattes, and the Boston Red Sox.

 Sources